-How to Care for a New Dental Crown
+How to Take Care of Your New Dental Crown

 The First Few Days

-After your crown has been placed, it’s normal to experience some sensitivity, especially to hot or cold temperatures.
-This is particularly common if the tooth still has a live nerve.
-Mild discomfort while chewing or biting down can also occur for a few days as your mouth adjusts to the new crown.
-If your bite feels uneven or you experience prolonged pain, it’s important to contact your dentist for an adjustment.
+It’s normal to have some sensitivity after getting your new crown.
+Sensitivity to hot or cold foods is common if your tooth still has a nerve.
+You might also feel some mild discomfort when you chew for a few days while your mouth gets used to the crown.
+If your bite feels uneven or the pain continues, be sure to call your dentist for an adjustment.

-Avoid eating sticky, hard, or chewy foods immediately after the procedure.
-They can dislodge or damage a newly cemented crown.
-Giving your mouth time to adjust helps prevent unnecessary pressure and better ensures the crown sets properly.
+You should avoid sticky, hard, or chewy foods right after your procedure.
+These kinds of foods can loosen or damage a crown that has just been placed.
+Allowing your mouth time to heal helps avoid too much pressure and makes sure the crown sets correctly.

 Daily Oral Hygiene is Still Essential